-Kira T. Conlon is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's Los Angeles office.
+Kira T. Conlon is a partner in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's Los Angeles office.

 In Save the Hill Group v.
 City of Livermore et al., the First District Court of Appeal (Div.
 5) reversed and remanded the superior court’s decision to uphold the reissued final environmental impact report (RFEIR) for a development project with 44 single-family homes located in a residentially-zoned grassland area, called Garavanta Hills, near the Garaventa Wetlands Preserve.
 In doing so, the Court held that the analysis for the “no project” alternative was inadequate because it failed to disclose and evaluate the possibility of using existing mitigation funding to make the no-project alternative feasible.
 While the superior court agreed that the analysis of the no-project alternative was insufficient, the superior court found that petitioner Save the Hill Group (Petitioner) had failed to exhaust its administrative remedies on this issue, upholding the RFEIR on this jurisdictional prerequisite.
 While the Court of Appeal reversed this particular decision, it did rejected the Petitioner’s remaining claims.